 Information and Referral/Assistance

 Information and Referral (I&R) programs offered by Area Agencies on Aging and Title VI Native American Aging Programs help older adults, people with disabilities and caregivers connect to needed services in their communities.
 I&R programs help people identify, understand and effectively connect to a broad range of programs that will address their needs for services and supports to help them age well at home and in the community.
 These programs are part of their local, state and federal human service delivery systems.
 USAging administers the ACL-funded Eldercare Locator, a national I&R call center with the primary goal of connecting callers to local services and resources.
-In addition, USAging administers the ACL-funded Disability Information and Access Line and the UsAgainstAlzheimers BrainGuide Helpline.
+In addition, USAging administers the ACL-funded Disability Information and Access Line.

 In comparison to traditional I&R, Information and Referral/Assistance (or I&R/A) denotes a more in-depth process and more enhanced service than traditional I&R, including individualized help with accessing services, extensive follow-up, emphasis on empowerment and self-direction, and individual advocacy if necessary and requested.